 She would start out with something smart, something about the treaty; that was sure to impress them.

 "Now the first matter of business, I see, is the taxes on produce grown in Wyndian farmlands and shipped over into Ludian territory.
-I believe that the course of action we should go is...," she trailed off when she felt the prince's dainty hand on her forearm.
+I believe that the course of action we should go is..."
+She felt the prince's dainty hand on her forearm.

 "Princess Nina, I'm sorry, but...we've already gone over all of that with your father," he said reaching for her pamphlet and sliding it slowly out from under her bewildered stare, "We're here to discuss the engagement."
-He handed it off to a soldier behind him who in turn tossed it into the trash.
+He handed it off to a soldier behind him who in turn tossed it into a wastebasket behind him.

 Nina blinked at him.
 If her father had already discussed things with him, why was she there?
 Her eyes glanced over at her at the can on the floor.
 Did they really just trash her pamphlet?